DashyMarket/dash-ord/README.md

 A high-performance, Rust-based indexer for Ordinals-style inscriptions and related protocols on the **Dash** blockchain.

-This project tracks digital artifacts inscribed on Dash satoshis (similar to Bitcoin Ordinals) and supports emerging token standards on Dash (e.g., DAR-20 or equivalent).
+This project tracks digital artifacts inscribed on Dash satoshis (similar to Bitcoin Ordinals) and supports emerging token standards on Dash (e.g., **DAR-20** or equivalent).

-> **Note:** This repository is under active development.
-Features and documentation will evolve as the project matures.
+> ⚠️ **Note:** This repository is under active development.
+Features and documentation may change as the project matures.

+---

 ## Features

 - Real-time indexing of the Dash blockchain
-- Detection and parsing of Ordinals inscriptions
+- Detection and parsing of Ordinals-style inscriptions
 - Storage of inscription metadata and content
 - SQLite database backend (default)
 - Efficient, memory-safe implementation in Rust
-- Backup support for database safety
+- Database backup support

+---

 ## Prerequisites